Burnham Park Yacht Club Bylaws

 SECTION 6.06 NOTICES

-Written notice stating the date, place and time of any meeting of members shall be mailed by the secretary to each member entitled to vote at such meeting at least the number of days in advance as stated in the following:
+Email or written notice stating the date, place and time of any meeting of members shall be emailed or mailed by the secretary to each member entitled to vote at such meeting at least the number of days in advance as stated in the following schedule:

 In the case of a special meeting, or where required by statute or by these bylaws, the purpose for which the meeting is called shall be stated in the notice.

-No notice shall be mailed more than 60 days before a meeting and such notice shall be deemed delivered when deposited in the United States mail addressed to the member at their address as it appears in the records of the club, proper postage prepaid.
-The time of notices shall be computed from 11:59 p.m. of the day of the postmark.
+No notice shall be emailed or mailed more than 30 days before a meeting.
+An emailed notice shall be deemed delivered when transmitted to the member at their email address as it appears in the records of the club on the time shown on the email.

-Notice which is included with a newsletter mailing, as is currently done with On The Wind shall constitute sufficient notice for all purposes under this Section 6.06.
+Notice which is included with an email, newsletter, billing, or mailing, as is currently done with club publications, shall constitute sufficient notice for all purposes under this Section 6.06.

 SECTION 7.01 GENERAL QUALIFICATIONS FOR MEMBERSHIP